edyta9/ot-security-lab-docker/README.md

 iptables -L -v -n

-7. Attempt simulated intrusion ( expected to fail):
+6. Attempt simulated intrusion ( expected to fail):

 docker exec -it it_test sh

 nc -zv 10.0.0.10 502

+> Disclaimer: This lab is for educational and training purposes only.
+> Do not connect it directly to production networks or real industrial systems.